Carlos Santana Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 8.6 K/9, which ranks 17th in MLB.

-- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.14).
+- The Cubs have a 4.16 team ERA that ranks 15th across all league pitching staffs.

-- The Cubs surrender the fifth-fewest home runs in baseball (176 total, 1.1 per game).
+- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (178 total, 1.1 per game).

-- Wicks (4-1 with a 3.00 ERA and 23 strikeouts in 33 2/3 innings pitched) gets the start for the Cubs, his seventh of the season.

-- The lefty's last time out came on Sunday against the Colorado Rockies, when he tossed six innings, surrendering three earned runs while giving up four hits.
+- In his most recent time out on Tuesday, the left-hander threw 5 1/3 innings against the Atlanta Braves, giving up three earned runs while surrendering six hits.

-- In six games this season, the 24-year-old has an ERA of 3.00, with 6.3 strikeouts per nine innings.
-Opponents are batting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.